miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/route-handlers.md

 });
 ```

-If you return a string, it will not be `JSON.stringified`, so you can mock out responses other than JSON.
+If you return a string, it will not be `JSON.stringified`, so you can return responses other than JSON.

 ## External origins

-You can use Mirage to mock out other-origin requests.
-By default, a mock like
+You can use Mirage to simulate other-origin requests.
+By default, a route like

 ```js
 this.get('/contacts', ...)
 ```

 will hit the same origin that's serving your Ember app.
-To mock out a different origin, add the fully qualified domain name to your mock:
+To handle a different origin, use the fully qualified domain name:

 ```js
 this.get('http://api.twitter.com/v1', ...)